dorchard/lambda-club/lambda-series/README.md

  - Session 2: A first implementation: parsing, printing, and interpreting the lambda calculus (written in Haskell)
- - Session 3: More on the implementation of a simple language based on the Lambda Calculus
+ - Session 3: Church encodings (natural numbers, booleans, recursion) and some playing with the implementation.
  - Session 4: Formally defining a type system via the simply-typed lambda calculus
  - Session 5: Algorithmically defining a type system: type checking and